-Who would have thought that 22 years ago on a warm August afternoon when a few fellows that used to live in the old “Buttermilk” neighborhood got together for a little backyard cookout that one day it would turn into Bardstown’s best version of a real homecoming.
+Who would have thought that 24 years ago on a warm August afternoon when a few fellows that used to live in the old Buttermilk” neighborhood got together for a little backyard cookout that one day it would turn into Bardstown’s best version of a real homecoming.
 Well that’s just what has happened.
 Billy, Joey, and Mark Sheckles, Kenny Linton, “Gator” Tonge, Mike Lydian, Kevin and Wayne Rogers, and Joe Dodson had so much fun that afternoon that they made a promise to take time out of their busy schedules to do this at least once a year, and they did.
 The rest has become Buttermilk history.

-The next couple of years, “The Buttermilk Gang”, as they were called, put together a cookout every August and they started to invite people from all over town that used to live in the Buttermilk area or had “roots” in Buttermilk.
-After the 4th year the cookout had grown to about 400 people and a lot of the women were bringing their special side dishes to go along with the meat that the men cooked.
+The next couple of years, “The Buttermilk Gang”, as they were called, put together a cookout every August and they started inviting people from all over town that used to live in the Buttermilk area or had “roots” in Buttermilk.
+After the 4th year the cookout had grown to about 400 people and a lot of the women were bringing their special side dishes to go along with the meat the men cooked.
 They also had shirts made up and sold them to raise money to offset some of the cost of preparing the food.
 The Buttermilk shirts were a big hit.
 They also had a wiener roast and camp out for the kids on Friday night.

-When the 5th year of Buttermilk rolled around something happened that changed the whole course of Buttermilk.
+When the 5th year of Buttermilk rolled around, something happened that changed the whole course of Buttermilk.
 One of Kevin Rogers good friends, Chris Hurst, had a bad year selling hogs.
 He said they weren’t worth taking to market.
-He told Kevin he would give the “Buttermilk Gang” 6 hogs if they wanted to have them processed and they would have all the meat they needed.
-With all this pork on their hands, they had to figure a way to get rid of it.
-They had sausage, bacon, ham, pork chops, ribs, pork burgers, neck bones, pig feet and more, so they decided it would be good idea to have a big breakfast as well as a big afternoon cookout.
+He told Kevin he would GIVE the “Buttermilk Gang” 6 hogs if they wanted to have them processed and they would have all the meat they needed.
+With all this pork on their hands, they had to figure out a way to get rid of it.
+They had sausage, bacon, ham, pork chops, ribs, pork burgers, neck bones, pig feet, and more, so they decided it would be a good idea to have a big breakfast as well as a big afternoon cookout.
 Because they had so much meat, they decided to invite everyone that wanted to come.
 Bring a lawn chair, your favorite beverage, and come on down—all the food was free!
-Some of the local DJs, Bobby Kimberlandd, Ronnie G, and Raymond G, agreed to play music all during the day.
-Since the Gang was going to be up most of Friday night for food preparation, they decided to have a street dance for the little kids to go along with the wiener roast and camp out.
+Some of the local DJ’s, Bobby Kimberland, Ronnie G, and Raymond G, agreed to play music all during the day.
+Since the “Buttermilk Gang” was going to be up most of Friday night for food preparation, they decided to have a street dance for the little kids to go along with the wiener roast and camp out.

 The true meaning of the Buttermilk Weekend is the coming together of friends and family.
 Old and young, male and female, black and white, all these people have direct ties to making Bardstown what it is today.
 Our heritages are inexplicably tied together and bringing us all together in harmony is what has made “Buttermilk” a tremendous success.
-YOU HAVE TO EXPERIENCE IT TO UNDERSTAND IT.
-Good food, good drink, good music and good fellowship every 4th weekend in August, just what Billy, Joey, Mark, Gator, Kenny, Wayne, Kevin, Mike and Joe wanted it to be.
+YOU HAVE TO EXPERIENCE IT TO UNDERSTAND IT!
+Good food, good drink, good music, and good fellowship every 4th weekend in August.
+Just what Billy, Joey, Mark, Gator, Kenny, Wayne, Kevin, Mike, and Joe wanted it to be!